Decisive policy actions and market signals will be needed to drive technological development (Photograph: Getty Images) More »»

 IEA report shows that decarbonising urban buildings and transport is key, but progress is slow More »»

 About clean energy technologies

 While impressive progress has been made in developing clean energy technologies in recent years, the success stories are overshadowed by surging demand for fossil fuels, which are outstripping deployment of clean energy technologies.
 Coal has met 47% of the global new electricity demand since the turn of the century, eclipsing clean energy efforts made over the same period of time, which include improved implementation of energy efficiency measures and rapid growth in the use of renewable energy sources.

-The IEA research and analysis of clean energy technologies – which include renewable energy, electric vehicles, nuclear power and biofuels – focuses on ways to boost demand and deployment so that the clean energy revolution can be achieved.
+IEA research and analysis of clean energy technologies – which include renewable energy, electric vehicles, nuclear power and biofuels – focus on ways to boost demand and deployment so that the clean energy revolution can be achieved.